| Booktalk

 who learns for the first time that she doesn't get the same respect as

-much personal conviction is needed to keep up the fight.
+and how much personal conviction is needed to keep up the fight.

 Booktalk